-According to the current survey, 250 participants (50%) used medications to relieve their headaches. while the other 250 participants (50%) did not.
+According to the current survey, 250 participants (50%) used medications to relieve their headaches, while the other 250 participants (50%) did not.
 The study conducted by Al-Shimmery is also aligned with the result, which revealed that the use of NSAIDs was reported to terminate migraine attacks in 50% of both male and female participants4.
-In the present study. people were also assessed for factors that relieve headaches.
-Surprisingly, 356 individuals (71.2%) experienced a significant improvement in headache intensity with Sleep.
-Al-Shimmery EK 20104 also reports that many authors have described Sleep as a relieving factor for migraine attacks.
-However, both excess Sleep and sleep deprivation are thought to initiate migraine attacks.
+In the present study, people were also assessed for factors that relieve headaches.
+Surprisingly, 356 individuals (71.2%) significantly improved headache intensity with Sleep.
+Al-Shimmery also reports that many authors have described Sleep as a relieving factor for migraine attacks.
+However, both excess Sleep and sleep deprivation are thought to initiate migraine attacks4.
 Another study revealed that Tea was a headache-relieving factor among 258 individuals (51.6%).

-Additionally, 115 individuals (23%) reported a decrease in headache intensity with food intake.
+Additionally, 115 individuals (23%) reported decreased headache intensity with food intake.
 The findings are in alignment with the review studies as Caffeine has been shown to effectively stop migraine attacks when combined with aspirin and acetaminophen in combination analgesics.
 However, it can also trigger headaches when withdrawn by habitual caffeine consumers21.

 This study also reported novel findings that Ablution (wuzu) was considered a relieving factor among 95 individuals (19%).
 Additionally, 88 people (17.6%) found recitation to be a relieving factor for headaches.
 The studies revealed that listening to deep Qur'an recitations has a positive effect on reducing anxiety as well as having a positive impact on the mental health of personnel in medical science universities, reducing headache episodes22.
-A similar study using EMG-based research showed a more significant decrease in relaxation compared to non-training tasks for clients.
-After training, Salah reported a substantial reduction in headaches and less exhaustion the day after work23.
-Meanwhile, research on Wadu's effect on headaches remains limited.
+A similar research on an EMG-based study showed a more significant decrease in relaxation compared to non-training tasks of clients.
+After training, using Salah reported a substantial reduction in headaches and less exhaustion after a day's work23.
+Meanwhile, research on Wadu's effect on headaches is still lacking.

-Another factor was identified in the study: 82 (16.4%) participants experienced some relief from headaches with outings, while 55 (11%) observed improved headaches with music.
+Another factor was identified in the study: 82(16.4%) participants experienced some relief from headaches with outings, while 55(11%) observed improved headaches with music.
 A study showed similar results in the randomized trial.
 The participant received either medical therapy alone or medical therapy combined with music therapy.
 The primary outcome was a decrease in headache severity one hour after treatment24.
 Another study conducted in the adult population showed a similar finding as participating in outdoor activities reported a reduction in psychological symptoms (depression, irritability, anxiety) and somatic distress (headache)25.

-This study also showed that cold compression decreases the intensity of headaches among 42 (8.4%) of the study population.
+This study also showed that cold compression decreases headaches' intensity among 42(8.4%) study population.
 A similar finding in another study has shown that the relieving factors identified for alleviating headaches include Sleep, meditation, relaxation, lying down, eating, massage, ice/cold application, Exercise, and vomiting26.

 The study revealed that 27(5.4%) people improved their headaches with the intake of sweets.
-This finding disagrees with a study conducted over a 3-month trial of diet restriction, as headache intensity was significantly reduced following the low-glycemic index diet27.
-The study also showed that 18 (3.6%) participants responded positively to physiotherapy as a relieving factor.
-These findings align with a systematic review evaluating the most effective physiotherapy interventions, which revealed a reduction in headache frequency of 7.5 headache days per month.
+This disagrees with the study conducted on the 3-month trial of diet restriction; headache intensity was significantly reduced following the low glycemic index diet27.
+The study also showed that 18(3.6%) participants responded positively to physiotherapy as their relieving factor.
+These findings align with the Systematic review evaluating the most effective physiotherapy interventions, which revealed that headache frequency was a reduction of 7.5 headache days per month.
 For headache duration, it was a reduction of 7.3 hours28.